moxystudio/babel-preset/README.md

 Shipping polyfills in libraries is, in general, a bad practice because it increases the overall file size of your app due to duplication.

 The [transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime) plugin attempts to solve the polyfills and duplication by transforming `Object.assign`, `Promise` and other features to their `core-js` counter-parts.
-Though, this doesn't play well with [preset-env](https://github.com/babel/babel-preset-env/tree/1.x/) because it inlines everything even if the features that are already supported by the browsers we are targeting.
+Though, this doesn't play well with [preset-env](https://github.com/babel/babel-preset-env/tree/1.x/) because it inlines everything even if the features we are targeting are already supported by the browsers.
 Additionally, if different versions of the runtime are installed, duplication still happens.

 For this reason, you, as an author, should state in the README of your library that you expect the environment to be polyfilled with [core-js](https://github.com/zloirock/core-js), [babel-polyfill](https://babeljs.io/docs/usage/polyfill/), [polyfill.io](https://polyfill.io/) or similar.